Adrienne is a certified dog trainer, behavior consultant, former veterinarian assistant, and author of "Brain Training for Dogs."

 - Owners Not Wanting to Use Food

 I wasn't aware of what conditioned taste aversion was until the day my dog, out of the blue, started refusing food.
-My dog just didn't want to have anything to do with the food offered despite previously gulping it down like there's no tomorrow.
-Of course, this episode raised a huge red flag and triggered a prompt vet visit.
+My dog just didn't want to have anything to do with the food offered despite previously gulping it down like there was no tomorrow.
+Of course, this episode raised a huge red flag and promptly triggered a vet visit.

 Since my dog was older, the vet chalked it up to aging.
-She said that as dogs age, they tend to lose a bit of their sense of smell and they start to get picky.
-While I have heard about that before, I didn't feel that was the case, so I expressed my doubts to her.
+She said that as dogs age, they may lose a bit of their sense of smell and start to get picky.
+While I had heard about that before, I didn't feel that was the case, so I expressed my doubts to her.

 The Underlying Cause Revealed